top of page

 Watercolor of a bird on a blue background.
 Text reads Kaboom, Chaos, Clarity.
 My world stopped for a bird—and it brought life back into me.

 It was a bird.
-A bird had flown straight into the glass window and hit it so hard, it dropped to the ground.
+A bird had flown straight into the glass window and hit it so hard that it dropped to the ground.
 I yelled, "Oh no!
 A bird hit the window!"

 The attendant came rushing over, then another one followed.
 We all stood there looking at this bird.
 It had clearly broken its neck.
 My whole body reacted—I was in complete panic and emotional overwhelm.
 It was a mix of little ‘t’ trauma and big ‘T’ trauma all at once.